Bacopa monnieri is a creeping perennial with thick succulent oblong green leaves and white or pale purple flowers.

 Saponin-rich herbs like bacopa are classified as rasayanas.
 From an Ayurvedic perspective, rasayanas are considered "rejuvenating tonics" that help to restore or revitalize.

 Bacopa is chiefly known to supportively nourish the nervous system, encouraging a calming influence over everyday stress and anxiety.

-Teas and extracts, however, are best used over a period of time to actualized these benefits.
+Teas and extracts, however, are best used over a period of time to actualize these benefits.

-Bacopa can be a useful botanical partner for encouraging greater peace in the moments of daily life.
+Bacopa can be a useful botanical partner for encouraging greater peace in moments of daily life.